Thomson-malata/world-layoffs-analysis_By_Thomson/README.md

 ### 5️⃣ Funding vs Layoffs Analysis

-A correlation analysis between total funding and total layoffs returned:
+A correlation analysis between total funding and total layoffs returned: correlation = 0.11

-**Correlation coefficient (r) = 0.11**

-This indicates a **weak relationship** between funding and layoffs.
+A weak positive relationship was observed between funding and layoffs (r ≈ 0.11, R² ≈ 1.17%)

 📌 Interpretation:
-Funding levels alone were not strong predictors of layoff decisions.
+This suggest that Funding levels alone were not strong predictors of layoff decisions.
 External macroeconomic pressures and strategic restructuring likely played a larger role.

 ---